tudorelu/pyjuque/README.md

 **PYJUQUE**   &nbsp; &nbsp;  *(pai-jook)* *(**Py**-thon **Ju**-ju **Qu**-ant **E**-ngine)*

 This project implements the basic functionality required to engage in algorithmic trading.
-It can be regarded as a starting point for more complex trading bots, which implements the following features:
+It can be regarded as a starting point for more complex trading bots.

 ## Getting Started
 Make sure you have pip installed.
 Run: